 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general C&D debris service.
-Pure asphalt tear-offs run on a standard schedule—keeping your site clean and organized while staying within the local regulations.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to a general C&D debris service.
+Pure asphalt tear-offs—those stay on our standard roofing line—but keep the mixed loads separate to ensure proper processing.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition